kagsteiner/RPGMaker_AICharacter/README.md

    2. create an if-then-else statement that does things depending on the outcome - using the variable you decided for in step 1.
 I typically create a second tab with condition "switch x is set", and set the switch when "Decide Toward Goal" returns 1 or -1.
 Also break the loop in these cases.
 Then go back to the first line of the event, and set the variable you use to 0 there. (sorry, ugly bug that won't go away, see below)
    3. Add a short wait statement, e.g. 500 msec to 2 sec.
 Without this wait, the parallel event will eat all time and the UI will hang.
 6. At any time if the event performs RPGMaker actions that the LLMs should know about, use the "Add to history" command to make them known.

+# Analysis Tool
+Folder llm_analyzer contains an analysis tool that helps you optimize your prompts for the NPC characters.
+You need to set the parameter "enable analyzer logging" to enable AICharacter's logging for this tool.
+You find full documentation of why this tool can help you and how this tool can help you in folder llm_analyzer.

 ## Variable Initialization issue in Decide Toward Goal
 Depending on how you use the "parallel" mode of your NPC event, the variable of "Decide Toward Goal" that holds the goal progress may be wrongly initialized.
 This can easily be solved by a first command to set this variable to 0.
 ALso I recommend to use different variables for different NPCs.